-We get that you might be saying to yourself “but I can get a hanging air freshener for $1" or “I can buy a tuna can air freshener for $10-$15+ that will last a few weeks”, however the whole “cheap is good & good is cheap mentality”is wrong & needs to be thrown out the window as a poor man pays twice.
+We get that you might be saying to yourself 'but I can get a hanging air freshener for $1' or 'I can buy a tuna can air freshener for $10-$15+ that will last a few weeks' however the whole 'cheap is good and good is cheap mentality' is wrong and needs to be thrown out the window as a poor man pays twice.

-- Do absolutely nothing to eliminate odours
+- Do absolutely nothing to eliminate any sort of odours

 - Usually cause more problems than they solve

 - Have mediocre smelling fragrance profiles at best case

 - Easily grow mould sports as they "self-shrink" (decompose and rot)